International students in Australia: Immigration policy for international students

 Most international students who come to study in Australia wish to reside here permanently.
-The student-migration nexus in Australia is pretty complex and is constantly evolving.
+The student-migration nexus in Australia is complex and is constantly evolving.

 The current immigration policy published by Australian government encourages foreign students to work and stay in regional areas, such as Adelaide and Tasmania, by reducing the quota of skilled independent visa entrants (change from subclass 175 and subclass 885 to subclass 189), and in the meantime increasing the number of skilled regional (provisional) visa (change from subclass 457 to 489).

 In 2017, the government accepted about 162,000 migrants, which was about 10% lower than the accepted amount in 2016.
 The long-term forecast of the Australian Government aims to set the cap of skilled immigrants to about 160,000.
-The primary reason behind such decisions is to protect the local workforces and also to diminish the tension between locals and the recent immigrants.
-For instance, locals believe that the investment and settlement of the immigrants has led to the recent rapid increase in accommodation market price and the decreasing quality of health and welfare in Australia.

-One of the primary reasons for some international students to study in Australia is to settle down after their graduation.
-Hence, the change in the policy will hugely affect the graduation pathway of international students.
-Since the new policy is published recently, further research will need to be conducted later for obtaining more relevant information to understand its effects on the students.
-For instance, a survey can be conducted for the selected group.
+Some educational institutions in Australia offering courses primarily to international students have been accused of being ghost colleges.
+These institutions primarily serve to facilitate migration, and provide little or no legitimate educational offerings.